codingMustache/codingMustache/README.md

 ## Joke of the Day

-I cut my finger chopping cheese, but I think that I may have grater problems.
+Two satellites decided to get married.
+The wedding wasn't much, but the reception was incredible.

 ## Daily Trivia

-What does CPU stand for?
+In networking, what does OSPF stand for?
- 1. Central Processor Unit
+ 1. Open Shortest Path First
- 2. Computer Personal Unit
+ 2. Order State Part First
- 3. Central Process Unit
+ 3. Order Sense Ping Find
- 4. Central Processing Unit
+ 4. Open Signal Path Finder

 <details>
   <summary>Answer</summary>
-  Central Processing Unit
+  Open Shortest Path First
 </details>